 At the Faculty of Engineering, you can enter some buildings and rooms outside of the normal opening hours by using your UniCard.
 (You can find out more about this in the section Computer Science and Microsystems Engineering Pool Rooms.)
-Access to the Pool Rooms

-• User ID for copy machines

-At the Faculty of Engineering, you can use your UniCard at the copy machines.
+User ID for copy machines At the Faculty of Engineering, you can use your UniCard at the copy machines.
 The copying costs will be deducted from your UniCard balance.